John Woodcock, Baron Walney: House of Commons

 Woodcock was elected to the House of Commons as Member of Parliament for Barrow and Furness in the 2010 general election with a majority of 5,208.
 He succeeded John Hutton, the constituency's Labour MP since 1992.

 On 10 October 2010, only five months after being elected to Parliament, he was named a Shadow Minister for Transport.
 He stepped down from this post for health reasons following an accident in January 2013.
 In May 2015, Woodcock was appointed Shadow Minister for Young People, but resigned in September 2015, following the election of Jeremy Corbyn as party leader.

 From July 2011 to January 2013, Woodcock was Chair of Labour Friends of Israel.
 Until 2015, Woodcock was the chair of Progress, a ginger group within the Labour Party, promoting Blairite policies within the party.

 Woodcock was a vocal critic of Jeremy Corbyn's leadership.
 In 2016 he wrote an article for the Daily Mirror in which he called on MP's to remove Corbyn as leader.
 A spokesperson for Corbyn said Woodcock should "accept the democratic decision" of party members in electing him leader in 2015.
 Shortly after the announcement of the 2017 general election, Woodcock said he "will not countenance" voting to place Corbyn into Downing Street because of the Labour leader's opposition to the Trident renewal programme.

 In 2016, Woodcock abstained in the vote on the Labour Party motion to withdraw UK support for the Saudi Arabian-led intervention in Yemen.
 He met the king of Saudi Arabia, King Salman, in the Saudi capital of Riyadh, in his role as chair of Labour's backbench foreign affairs committee in 2018.

 On 16 January 2019, Woodcock abstained in the vote of confidence in Theresa May's Conservative government, saying Corbyn was "unfit to lead the country".
 On 4 November, he announced he would not be re-standing as an MP in the 2019 general election, due to his partner Isabel Hardman's pregnancy.
 On 5 November, the government announced it would be appointing him special government envoy to tackle violent extremism with a "particular focus on tackling far-right violent extremism".
-He stated he would be supporting the Conservative Party in the upcoming election, and urged voters to vote Conservative.
+He stated he would be supporting the Conservative Party in the forthcoming election, and urged voters to vote Conservative.